TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/SessionStorage.rst

 As of version 8.6, TYPO3 comes with the option to choose between different storages for both frontend end backend user sessions (called session backends).
 Previously, all sessions were stored in the database in the tables `fe_sessions`, `fe_session_data` and `be_sessions` respectively.

-The Core ships two session backends by default:
+The `Core`:pn: ships two session backends by default:
 - Database storage
 - Redis storage